AtulSinghArora/QR/penWCF/README.md

 ### Code

-The code was written jointly by Carl Miller and Mauro ES Morales.
+The code was written jointly by Carl Miller and Mauro E.S.
+Morales.

 | File | Explanation |
 |-|-|